Lara Parker

-Mary Lamar Rickey (born October 27, 1938), better known as Lara Parker, is an American television, stage, and film actress known for her role as Angelique on the ABC-TV serial Dark Shadows which aired from 1966 to 1971.
+Mary Lamar Rickey (October 27, 1938 – October 12, 2023), better known as Lara Parker, was an American actress and writer known for her role as the witch Angelique Bouchard Collins on the ABC-TV serial Dark Shadows, which aired from 1966 to 1971.

 Early life

-Parker was born in Knoxville, Tennessee on October 27, 1938, and grew up in Memphis.
-Descendant of a prominent Southern family, she is a great-great-granddaughter of Lucius Quintus Cincinnatus Lamar II and a third-great-granddaughter of Augustus Baldwin Longstreet, an uncle of Confederate General James Longstreet.
-She began a philosophy B.A. at Vassar College before receiving her Bachelor of Arts degree from Rhodes College (then known as Southwestern) and a Master of Arts degree in speech and drama from the University of Iowa.
+Lara Parker was born in Knoxville, Tennessee, on October 27, 1938, and grew up in Memphis.
+Descendant of a prominent Southern family, she was a great-great-granddaughter of Lucius Quintus Cincinnatus Lamar II and a third-great-granddaughter of Augustus Baldwin Longstreet, an uncle of Confederate General James Longstreet.
+She began a philosophy A.B. at Vassar College before receiving her Bachelor of Arts degree from Rhodes College (then known as Southwestern Presbyterian) and a Master of Arts degree in speech and drama from the University of Iowa.

 Career

-Parker played the role of "Laura Banner" in the opening sequence of the pilot for the television series The Incredible Hulk (1977), and the fashion model-witch "Madelaine" in the Kolchak: The Night Stalker episode "The Trevi Collection".
-Her other television work includes appearances on Emergency "One of Those Days"(1975-S5Ep8), Kung Fu, The Six Million Dollar Man (1976-S3Ep17: "The Secret of Bigfoot Part 1"), Police Woman, Kojak, Alice, Quincy, M.E., Hawaii Five-O, The Rockford Files, Highway to Heaven, Switch, Baretta, Galactica 1980 ("The Night The Cylons Landed", Parts I & II), Barnaby Jones (1980-The Price of Anger), the CBS daytime serial Capitol, and the ABC daytime serial One Life to Live.
+Parker's best known role was as the witch Angelique Bouchard Collins on the supernatural soap opera Dark Shadows from 1966 to 1971.
+She later played the role of Laura Banner in the opening sequence of the pilot for the television series The Incredible Hulk (1977), and the fashion model-witch Madelaine in the Kolchak: The Night Stalker episode "The Trevi Collection".
+Her other television work includes appearances on the Emergency fifth season episode "One of Those Days" (1975), Kung Fu, The Six Million Dollar Man second season episode "The Deadly Replay" (1974), Police Woman, Kojak, Alice, Quincy, M.E., Hawaii Five-O, The Rockford Files, Highway to Heaven, Switch, Baretta, Galactica 1980 ("The Night The Cylons Landed", Parts I & II), the Barnaby Jones episode "The Price of Anger" (1980), the CBS daytime serial Capitol, and the ABC daytime serial One Life to Live.
 She played secretary Wanda in the 1977 television miniseries Washington: Behind Closed Doors and had a recurring role in the short-lived television series Jessica Novak.

-Parker reprised the role of Angelique in Night of Dark Shadows, the second feature film based on Dark Shadows.
+In 1971, Parker reprised the role of Angelique in Night of Dark Shadows, the second feature film based on Dark Shadows.
 She was joined by her Dark Shadows castmates Kate Jackson, David Selby, Grayson Hall, Nancy Barrett, John Karlen, and Thayer David.
-This film was more loosely based on the series than House of Dark Shadows was, and it did not fare as well at the box office as the first film.
-She appeared opposite Robert De Niro in the 1970 Brian De Palma film Hi, Mom!, but her best known film role came in the Oscar-winning drama Save the Tiger (1973), starring Jack Lemmon, in which she played a sympathetic prostitute who is devastated when her client suffers a near fatal heart attack.
-In 1975, she played the wife of Peter Fonda's character in Race with the Devil.
+This film was more loosely based on the series than House of Dark Shadows was the year before and it did not fare as well at the box office as the first film.
+She appeared opposite Robert De Niro in the 1970 Brian De Palma film Hi, Mom!, but her best known film role came in the Academy Award-winning drama Save the Tiger (1973), starring Jack Lemmon, in which she played Margo, a sympathetic prostitute who is devastated when her client Fred Mirrell (Norman Burton) suffers a near fatal heart attack.
+In 1975, she played Kelly Marsh, the wife of Peter Fonda's character Roger in Race with the Devil.